Folklifesharing Nevada's culture and heritage

 The Folklife Artist Grant can support apprenticeships in the folk arts.
 A “master artist” agrees to teach a less experienced person who belongs to the same cultural community.
 In the grant application they explain and describe the folk art tradition that will be taught and specify what skills, techniques, and knowledge will be shared during the grant period.

-A list of all the apprenticeship projects supported by the Nevada Arts Council between 1988 and 2013 was included in the “One is Silver, the Other is Gold” gallery notes, along with photographs of folk art objects produced by apprenticeship projects.
+A list of apprenticeship projects supported by the Nevada Arts Council between 1988 and 2013 was included in the “One is Silver, the Other is Gold” gallery notes, along with photos of folk art objects produced by apprenticeship projects.

 Folklife Fellowship Award 2020: Doug Groves, Rawhide Braiding

 This grant was offered for the first time last year.
 Panelists chose Doug Groves, a “rawhider” from Elko County, as our first fellow in the Folk Arts category.
 Doug is a familiar face at the Cowboy Poetry Gathering in Elko where he teaches his craft to enthusiastic apprentices attending his hands-on workshops.
 This video, produced a few years back by the NAC Folklife Program, is one of the Nevada Stories videos showcasing folklife and folk arts in the Silver State.

 Staff & Technical Assistance